bk1285/rpi_wordclock/README.md

 * RESTful, [swagger](https://swagger.io/specification/)-based API to access and control the wordclock functionality
 * [Documentation](http://rpi-wordclock.readthedocs.io/en/master/) on how to build the clock.

-### ⏳ In progress: Remote control via webinterface
+### ⏳ In progress
+* Remote control via webinterface
   * Control the wordclock with a browser within your local network
   * Linking the webinterface to your smartphones homescreen provides an app-like usage of the interface
   * Hardware buttons are not mandatory anymore.
   * Merge to develop is currently planned for November 18th, 2018
-* See currrent [PR](https://github.com/bk1285/rpi_wordclock/pull/100), credits to [@FrankX0](https://github.com/FrankX0)
+  * See currrent [PR](https://github.com/bk1285/rpi_wordclock/pull/100) (credits to [@FrankX0](https://github.com/FrankX0))

 ### :books: Further reading